 Stereotypes dominate our perceptions of North Koreans as brainwashed people but this is unfair and gives no credit for the fact that they are individually unique human beings.
 I saw for myself spontaneous behaviour on the beach and in woodland picnics with people having fun and enjoying alcohol.
 It totally confounds the stereotype to witness impromptu group dancing and it seems that no picnic or visit to the beach is complete without a large PA unit to play background music for singing.
 The dancing is also notable for being inter-generational.

 What then of the suggestion that North Koreas are brainwashed?
 In the sense that they are involuntarily fed some sort of psychedelic pill it seems nonsense.
-However, it is inevitable that if you feed people the same message on a continual basis, the cumulative effect is that it becomes lodged in the subconscious and influences how people derive meaning for their lives and that of their community.
+However, it is inevitable that if you feed people the same message on a continual basis, the cumulative effect is that it becomes lodged in the subconscious and influences how they derive meaning for their lives and that of their community.
 The same could be said from rote learning of religious scripts in other societies.

 In the DPRK there are prescribed ways of behaviour and conduct but this phenomenon is not unique to the country.
 The propaganda and teachings give its people a form of religious guidance and dogmatic certainty, much in common with the islamic practice that I witnessed whilst working and living in Saudi Arabia not that long ago.